-Diabetes mellitus is an inability to metabolise carbohydrates resulting from inadequate insulin production or utilization.
+Diabetes mellitus is an inability to metabolize carbohydrates resulting from inadequate insulin production or utilization.
 There are two types of diabetes mellitus, type 1 and type 2.
 This article concentrates on type 2 diabetes which has also been called adult-onset diabetes or non-insulin-dependent diabetes.
 Type 2 diabetes can also affect children.

 With type 2 diabetes, the pancreas often makes enough insulin but the body has trouble using it.
-This has been called insulin resistance as it appears the body has become de-sensitized to the effects of insulin.
+This has been called insulin resistance as it appears the body has become desensitized to the effects of insulin.
 This is probably the result of long-term high sugar intake and explains why adult onset is most common.
 Years of processed sugar and high GI foods bombard the body with un-naturally high amounts of simple glucose.

-Type 2 diabetes is part of the condition called metabolic syndrome or metabolic disease which affects 25% of the worlds population.
+Type 2 diabetes is part of the condition called metabolic syndrome or metabolic disease which affects 25% of the world’s population.

 The good news is that Type 2 diabetes frequently responds well to natural therapies.